communitiesuk/epb-ecaas-api/README.md

 Initialise using the right backend-config, to avoid clash of state file names.

-Terraform to your heart's content!
+Terraform to your heart's content.

 ```bash
 $ cd api